shieldfy-archive/nodejs-agent/README.md

-# Shieldfy NodeJs-Vulnerablity SDK
+# Shieldfy NodeJs Runtime Agent [BETA]

-This is the official NodeJs-Vulnerablity SDK for Shieldfy (shieldfy.io) https://shieldfy.io
+This is the official Runtime Agent for Shieldfy (shieldfy.io) https://shieldfy.io

 Shieldfy is a strong application protection platform that helps businesses to secure their applications online.